Jarden's founder to buy chemical maker MacDermid for $1.8 billion

-Platform Acquisition Holdings Ltd PAH.L, founded by Jarden Corp JAH.N Chairman Martin Franklin, said it would acquire privately held specialty chemicals maker MacDermid Inc MCDMD.UL for about $1.8 billion.
+Platform Acquisition Holdings Ltd PAH.L, founded by Jarden Corp JAH.N Chairman Martin Franklin, said it would acquire privately held specialty chemicals maker MacDermid Inc MCDMD.UL for about $1.8 billion (1.1 billion pounds).

 Denver-based MacDermid makes specialized chemicals that are used by manufacturers of automobiles and consumer electronics, and in the offshore drilling industry.